Tagging and Commenting Documents

 - The new tag is added to the tags at the bottom-right of the Document view.
 If you removed any tags, they no longer appear in the interface.

-You can only remove custom tags from the if the tag is not currently applied to any documents.
+You can only remove custom tags from the

 To remove a tag previously applied to a document, do the following: